-SFR20: Trusted path (FTP\TRP.1)
+Trusted path (FTP\TRP.1)

-332 This requirement is achieved by processing the Authentication sequence.
-This channel is only logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification.
+This requirement is achieved by processing the mutual Authentication sequence.
+This channel is only logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification by exchanging random key.